Druckansicht der Internetadresse:

 How to write a letter of motivation (written presentation of course-specific competences)?Hide

-State in max. two pages the skills and expertise that qualify you for your study programme according to the following criteria:
+State in max. two pages in English the skills and expertise that qualify you for your study programme according to the following criteria:

 There are no formal specifications such as font type or font size.